-- (a) Set the "tone at the top" and play a leading role in establishing the licensee's corporate culture and values, and oversee management's role in fostering and maintaining a sound corporate and risk culture; - (b) Ensure that no individual or group of directors dominates the Board's decision-making and no individual or group has unfettered powers of decision; - (c) Approve and oversee the development of the licensee's strategy, business plans and budget, and monitor their implementation.
-Bahraini investment firm licensees must submit to the CBB for its review their proposed strategy and any major proposed changes to it; - (d) Actively engage in the affairs of the licensee, keep up with material changes in the licensee's business and the external environment and act in a timely manner to protect the long-term interests of the licensee; - (e) Convene and prepare the agenda for shareholder meetings; - (f) Approve, and oversee the implementation of, the licensee's governance framework, risk management framework and all policies, and review the relevant parts of these as well as review key controls in case a new business activity is considered, or in case of material changes to the licensee's size, complexity, business strategy, markets or regulatory requirements, or the occurrence of a major failure of controls; - (g) Establish, along with senior management and the chief risk officer, the licensee's risk appetite, considering the licensee's strategy, competitive and regulatory landscape, the licensee's long-term interests, risk exposure and ability to manage risk effectively, and oversee the licensee's adherence to the risk appetite statement, risk policy and risk limits; - (h) Ensure that: - i.
-Adequate systems, controls, processes and procedures are implemented by senior management in line with the Board approved policies; - ii.
-The licensee has adequate processes to ensure full compliance with the requirements of the CBB Law, other relevant laws and the pertinent rulebooks;
+- (a) Set the "tone at the top" and play a leading role in establishing the licensee's corporate culture and values, and oversee management's role in fostering and maintaining a sound corporate and risk culture; - (b) Ensure that no individual or group of directors dominates the Board's decision-making and no individual or group has unfettered powers of decision; - (c) Approve and oversee the development of the licensee's strategy, business plans and budget, and monitor their implementation; - (d) Actively engage in the affairs of the licensee, keep up with material changes in the licensee's business and the external environment and act in a timely manner to protect the longterm interests of the licensee; - (e) Convene and prepare the agenda for shareholder meetings; - (f) Approve, and oversee the implementation of, the licensee's governance framework, risk management framework and all policies, and review the relevant parts of these as well as review key controls in case a new business activity is considered, or in case of material changes to the licensee's size, complexity, business strategy, markets or regulatory requirements, or the occurrence of a major failure of controls; - Establish, along with senior management and the chief risk officer, or its equivalent, the licensee's risk appetite, considering the licensee's strategy, competitive and regulatory landscape, the licensee's long-term interests, risk exposure and ability to manage risk effectively, and oversee the licensee's adherence to the risk appetite statement, risk policy and risk limits; - (h) Ensure that: - Adequate controls, i. systems, processes and procedures are implemented by senior management in line with the Board approved policies; - The licensee has adequate processes to ensure full ii. compliance with the requirements of the CBB Law, other relevant laws and the pertinent rulebooks;